In this day and age of countless human wants, one often ends up hoarding stuff, intentionally or otherwise.

 These day to day activities sometimes get disrupted by challenges that need to be dealt with.

-“As a bootstrapped startup, I think the biggest challenge is for us to market our products.
+“As a bootstrapped startup, I think the biggest challenge is to market our products.
 Also, since all our fabric is sourced from elsewhere, sourcing them in small quantities can be a costly exercise for us.
 We are trying to overcome this by boosting our sales through promotion on social media along with exploring other channels for selling,” she explains.

 From her own experiences, the young entrepreneur has a few words of wisdom for others who also aspire to start their own small business.